AlanFreed/MutableTypes.jl/README.md

 ```
 function openJSONReader(my_dir_path::String, my_file_name::String)::IOStream
 ```
 e.g., `json_stream = openJSONReader("home/my_dir", "my_file.json").` This reader attaches to a file located in directory `my_dir_path` whose name is `my_file_name` ending with a `.json` extension.
 The file is opened in read-only mode.
-This reader points to the beginning of the file.
+This reader points to the beginning of the file at its creation.

-To create a new or open an existing JSON file for writing, one can call
+To create a new, or open an existing JSON file for writing, one can call
 ```
 function openJSONWriter(my_dir_path::String, my_file_name::String)::IOStream
 ```